realworldocaml/book/en/prologue.md

 ## Why OCaml?

-The programming languages that you use affect the software you create.
+The programming languages that you use affect the code you write.
 They influence your software's reliability, security and efficiency, and how easy it is to read, refactor, and extend.
 The languages you know can also deeply affect how you think about programming and software design.

 But not all ideas about how to design a programming language are